Genera: A B C D E F G H I J K L M N O P Q-R S T U V W X-Y-Z

 A common name is supplied when it appears to be a name in general use and not merely a translation of the scientific name.
 Common names used in New England have been given preference.

-Cited chromosome numbers are taken primarily from the Chromosome Counts Database and Tropicos.
+Cited chromosome numbers are taken primarily from the online Chromosome Counts Database.
 Very few of the counts are based on material from New England, but instead reflect counts made from throughout the range of the taxon.
 When a particular chromosome number has been reported significantly less frequently than others for a given taxon, it is enclosed within parentheses.

-The habitat data are distillations from a variety of sources augmented by our own field observations.
+The habitat data are distillations from a variety of sources augmented in some cases by our own field observations.
 An attempt was made to indicate habitat information as it applies to a particular taxon in New England rather than to the entire range of the taxon.
-In cases where a given taxon is represented in New England with one or just a few voucher specimen, the habitat given is limited to that given on the specimen rather than the range of habitats over its geographical distribution as given in manuals.
+In cases where a given taxon is represented in New England with one or just a few voucher specimen, the habitat given is limited to that given with the specimen rather than the range of habitats over its geographical distribution as given in manuals and other sources.

 Synonymy is provided primarily with respect to names in the standard manuals used for New England, Fernald (1950), Gleason and Cronquist (1991), and Seymour (1982), since the majority of specimens in New England herbaria were identified using the names in these manuals or were later annotated using the names in those manuals.